Welcome to London Guitar Festival 2025!

 Young artists are as always at the heart of IGF’s work and we especially welcome performances from the exceptional young artists on our Young Artist Platform.

-Our La Leona programme celebrates women composers and we present new commissions for solo guitar by Cheryl Frances-Hoad, Laila Arafah as well as repeat performances of work we commissioned in previous editions including Bobbie-Jane Gardner’s beautiful Selflove for voice and guitar.
+Our La Leona programme celebrates women composers, and we present new commissions for solo guitar by Cheryl Frances-Hoad and Laila Arafah as well as repeat performances of work we commissioned in previous editions including Lillie Harris’ a modern woman in work, love and life, for voice and guitar.